 - To taste salt and pepper

-Place pizza on top of sheet pan or pizza stone and let cook until crust is fully cooked, about 13 minutes.
-Remove from oven, cut and garnish with grated parmesan and fresh basil.
+- Place pizza on top of sheet pan or pizza stone and let cook until crust is fully cooked, about 13 minutes.
+Remove from oven, cut and garnish with grated parmesan and fresh parsley.